felipeeflores/search-app/README.md

    newtypes and the like are used everywhere).
  - Use an ADT to represent application errors.
  - Use [circe](https://circe.github.io/circe/) as json decoding library.
  - Use parser combinators for query parsing.
-See [atto](https://tpolecat.github.io/atto/) library
+See [atto](https://tpolecat.github.io/atto/) library.
+Parser combinators can get verbose, however they are far more flexible and less complicated than regular expressions.
- - Use cats `Show` typeclass to represent data types as Strings to print in the client console.
+ - Use cats `Show` typeclass to represent data types as Strings to print in the client console (this works out of the box with cats-effect console facilities).

 ## Requirements